 After consuming digested skin cells, chiggers leave the host and transition into eight-legged nymphs to complete the larval stage.
 They continue to eat vegetation until they are fully grown chiggers.

+Try not to allow them to defeat you!
+Figure out how to alleviate your aggravated skin and find out how to get rid of chigger bites.
 The six-legged, fast-moving larvae that hatch from the chigger mite eggs climb onto vegetation to hunt prey.
 The mite larvae attach their claws tightly to their victims, piercing their host’s skin and injecting their saliva, which liquefies the host’s skin cells.

 After feeding on their hosts’ skin cells, the larvae drop off and transform into the eight-legged nymph stage, and finally the eight-legged adult chigger mite.
 Chigger larvae prey on many animals, including cats, dogs, reptiles, birds, and people.
 A chigger usually finishes its meal on a human host in four days.